abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   }
   ```

-- We can also name the grid lines and use the names to place the grid items
+- We can also name the grid lines and use the names to place the grid items (💡 this can be useful when changing the grid layout in media queries)

   ```css
   .container {